Extraterrestrial Engineering and Construction (EXTEC) Research

 Strategic Vision: Unite Expertise To Accelerate Readiness

-Texas A&M University’s Extraterrestrial Engineering and Construction — EXTEC— research initiative activates the interdisciplinary internal and external collaborations required to accelerate the development and testing of materials and methods for on- and off-Earth civil engineering and construction solutions.
-Our ethos is pragmatic, methodic and synergistic.
-Our function is to discover, develop and validate applied infrastructure solutions through robust modeling, simulation, and rigorous experimentation.
-Closing the knowledge gaps will mitigate risk and maximize mission success in Lunar and Martian surface operations.
+Texas A&M University’s Extraterrestrial Engineering and Construction — EXTEC— research team activates the interdisciplinary internal and external collaborations required to accelerate the development and testing of materials and methods for on- and off-Earth civil engineering and construction solutions.
+Our driving force is to discover, develop and validate applied infrastructure solutions through robust modeling, simulation, and rigorous experimentation.
+Closing the knowledge gaps will mitigate risk and maximize mission success in lunar and Martian surface operations in support of the NASA’s Artemis campaign.

 Radical Collaboration – We’re here to help.